House of Grimaldi: Beginnings in Genoa

+Territories in Italy

+From 1532 to 1641, the town of Campagna in southern Italy was ruled by the Grimaldi family, princes of Monaco, after Emperor Charles V granted them the Marquisate of Campagna as their Italian capital; during this “Golden Century,” the city flourished with noble palaces, monasteries, fountains, bridges, an active diocese, a humanistic and scientific university, one of Italy’s earliest printing presses, and hydromechanical industries, while the dominion also included Canosa di Puglia, Terlizzi, Monteverde, Ripacandida, Ginestra, and Garagnone.
+Although Grimaldi rule ended in 1641, its legacy remains visible in Campagna’s architecture and urban fabric; ties with Monaco were renewed in 1991 by Prince Rainier III and later strengthened by visits of Prince Albert II in 1997 and 2018 within the Historic Sites of the Grimaldis of Monaco program.

 French influences

 Provence became a part of the Kingdom of France from 1486, and occasionally the Grimaldi relied upon French support to preserve their independence from the Republic of Genoa and the Duchy of Savoy.
 In the process they married into the French nobility in the 1600s, inherited French estates, and often lived in Paris, latterly at the Hôtel Matignon, until the French Revolution of 1789.
-Monaco and the neighbouring County of Nice was taken by the revolutionary army in 1792, and were French-controlled until 1815.
+Monaco and the neighbouring County of Nice were taken by the revolutionary army in 1792, and were French-controlled until 1815.
 Nice passed back to the Kingdom of Sardinia in 1815; then it was ceded to France by the Treaty of Turin (1860).
 Monaco was re-established by the Congress of Vienna in 1815, with a brief Italian occupation in 1940–43.